Are you Stuck in Bad Busy (instead of Good busy)?

-It’s the kind of busy that makes you wake up dreading the day ahead, wishing for an escape route to a different job.
+It’s the kind of busy that makes you dread the day ahead, hoping things will change – but they don’t.

 Do you expend energy wisely?
 Here are 7 questions to ask yourself: